 You can play this game through your browser, but you can get it through the Chrome Web Store too.
-It basically revolves around a hexagonal puzzle game that you can play via hot seat with five people.
+It basically revolves around a hexagonal puzzle game that you can play via a hot seat with five people.

 It’s all about making the strings longer than the rest of the players—and doing so without hitting a wall.
-Think of it like snake without the immediacy.

 You may remember Agar.io if you’ve ever watched House of Cards Season 4.
 It’s a game that allows you to play as a dot with millions of players online and you travel around eating other dots smaller than yourself and avoiding the ones that are bigger; a bit like the politics in House of Cards.

-Quake is one of the best 3D first person shooter titles ever and now it’s available for gaming on a chromebook.
-Though this is a fan made version for Chrome OS it delivers the goods and will have you reliving your old PC and console gaming days.
+Quake is one of the best 3D first-person shooter titles ever and now it’s available for gaming on a Chromebook.
+Though this is a fan-made version for Chrome OS it delivers the goods and will have you reliving your old PC and console gaming days.

 Alto’s Odyssey is the kind of minimalist experience that you come across once every few years with Chromebook gaming.
 It’s meant to give you the best infinite experience without too much complication.
 You can just cruise down the slopes of a never-ending mountain while the sun rises and sets and hot air balloons fly in the distance while it rains and snows.

-This one is a must play as soon as you get your Chromebook!
+This one is a must-play as soon as you get your Chromebook!

 Asphalt 9: Legends

 Asphalt is the best racing title out there whatever console you might be on.
-Forget Need For Speed or Forza Horizon 3—this can’t be beat.
+Forget Need For Speed or Forza Horizon 3—this can’t be beaten.
 Asphalt 9 beefs up the cars and gives you colors and visuals that you’ve never seen before.